Skip to content Skip to footer

 Weather

-Hamilton experiences a temperate climate with warm summers and cold winters.
-In summer, temperatures average around 25°C (77°F) while winter temperatures drop to around -5°C (23°F).
-Rainfall is moderate throughout the year, with July being the wettest month.
-Humidity levels vary, but generally, the air quality is good.
+Hamilton experiences a humid continental climate with warm summers and cold winters.
+Summer temperatures average around 25°C, while winter temperatures can drop to -10°C. The city receives moderate rainfall throughout the year, with occasional snowfall in the winter months.

 Language